t-mullen/video-stream-merger/README.md

   width: <width of output>,     // size to draw the stream
   height: <height of output>,
   mute: false,  // if true, any audio tracks will not be merged
-  draw: null    // A custom drawing function (see below) }
+  draw: null,    // A custom drawing function (see below)
+  audioEffect: null // A custom WebAudio effect (see below) }
 ```